endoflife-date/endoflife.date/products/postfix.md

 ---

 >[Postfix](https://www.postfix.org/) is Wietse Venema's mail server that started life at IBM
 > research as an alternative to the widely-used Sendmail program.
-Now at Google, Wietse continues to
-> support Postfix.
-Postfix attempts to be fast, easy to administer, and secure.
-The outside has a
+> Postfix attempts to be fast, easy to administer, and secure.
-> definite Sendmail-ish flavor, but the inside is completely different.

 Typically last 4 releases are supported and receive patches.